 In most cases, an attention-grabbing poster design should include the following things:

 - A bold headline (usually the name of the event).

 - Bright and engaging photos, illustrations or icons.

 - Key information like the date, time and place of the event.

 - If necessary, a brief description of what the event is about.

 Here are 10 event poster templates to help you advertise your next exciting event.

 1. Entice people with an inviting photo in the background of your event poster

 Give people an idea of what they can expect at your event by using a striking photo in the background.
-Pick a photo that reflects the theme of the event, or that depicts an activity that will take place.
+Pick a photo that reflects your event branding and the theme of the event, or that depicts an activity that will take place.